freginold/Note/README.md

 (If you get the "Unknown Publisher" message, click *Run* to bypass it.
 You can uncheck the box marked "Always ask before opening this file" so the message won't appear again.)

 The only necessary files are `note.hta`, `_note.js`, `_note.vbs`, and `_note.css`.
 The others can be deleted if you want.
 The icon file, `note_icon.ico`, will be used if it's there, but Note will run fine without it.

+To edit a note item, double click on it.
+To insert a new note item into an existing list (rather than add it to the bottom) type the text that you want to add, then click "*Insert Above...*" and select where you would like to insert the new item.

 Note files (and configuration settings) can be backed up to a local subfolder.
 To backup your note files, click the *Backup* button on the Options screen.